Bunnies Preschool (Shephall)

 This way of working means that most of our planning is in the moment (there is little forward planning as we are following the child’s lead) We record what we have done to help the children progress each day through their ‘next steps’ and these are recorded in the children’s observations.
 We still have adult led activities daily and plan for things like Jolly Phonics, topics like cooking or seasonal activities using weekly plans.
 We talk in small groups with the children consolidating their knowledge, using prompts like ‘do you remember what happened when....’ or 'What did we do at playgroup today?...'

 All observations made of the children are based on quality interactions between children or children and us teachers or record ‘wow moments’ when a child does something new for the first time.
 They will include any teaching that has taken place or progress that a child or group of children have made.
 All of our practitioners are responsible for highlighting progress in observations.
 Emphasis is highly placed on using ‘I wonder...’ statements e.g., ‘I wonder if...’, ‘I wonder what...’, ‘I wonder how...’.
 We feel that this approach to questioning is a lot less pressurising and allows the children to open up more readily.
-Parents are also asked to share any observations of ‘wow moments’ of their child(ren) at home by completing ‘Proud Clouds’ that we can put into their journals.
+Parents are also asked to share any observations of ‘wow moments’ of their child(ren) at home via their Tapestry online journal.

 Please see the 'Our curriculum' tab for more information on this, or follow this link to the What to expect, when?’ document.
 This document details each of the seven areas of the Early Years Foundation Stage and what is expected of each child developmentally depending on how many months old they are.
 It also details the Early Learning Goals which outline the level of learning and development that children are expected to have reached by the end of the Reception year at school.
 This document is also very useful to support your child’s learning at home as it details at the beginning of each age band, what you can do at home to support your child’s learning.